Ten (Brian McKnight album)

 Ten is the ninth studio album by American singer Brian McKnight.
 It was released on December 5, 2006, on Warner Bros.
-Records, his first and only album for the label.
+Records, his first and only album for the label after his departure from Motown following the release of his previous album Gemini (2005).
 The album features a guest appearance from Rascal Flatts.
+Knight who wrote and produced most of the material on Ten himself, also worked with singer Jill Scott as well as production duo Tim & Bob, Bryan-Michael Cox, and Kendrick "WyldCard" Dean on the album.

-Upon its release the album received mixed reviews from music critics, who praised the vocals but criticized production.
-The album debuted at number 32 on the US Billboard 200, selling about 63,000 copies in its first week.
-The lead single, "Find Myself In You", first appeared on the soundtrack to the 2006 Tyler Perry film Madea's Family Reunion, which had been released ten months earlier.
-The second single was "Used to Be My Girl", followed in 2007 by "What's My Name".
+The album received polarizing reviews from music critics, some of who found it superior to previous releases, while others criticized its production and called it generic.
+Ten debuted at number 32 on the US Billboard 200, selling about 63,000 copies in its first week.
+Lead single "Find Myself In You" first appeared on the soundtrack to the 2006 film Madea's Family Reunion and became McKnight's sixth number-one hit on the US Adult R&B Songs chart.
+It was followed by "Used to Be My Girl" and "What's My Name."

 Background

-McKnight is said to be experimenting with country-style music on the album.

-Rhapsody had a week-long (Nov.
-27- Dec 1) preview of the entire album for free, the final album leaked two days later.